DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 ---
 layout: post
-title: A Refined Similarity-Based Bigram Model (unfinished)
+title: A Refined Similarity-Based Bigram Model
 ---

 In [my previous post](../similarity_based), I discussed the similarity-based bigram model (Dagan et al., 1998) and showed its performance against other classic ngram smoothing techniques.
-Although the original similarity-based bigram model had less perplexity than the Katz backoff model, it didn't fare as well as the two variations of the Kneser-Ney model on the smaller PTB dataset.
-In this blog post, I'll introduce a new similarity-based bigram model that surpasses all previous models.
+Although the original similarity-based bigram model had less perplexity than the Katz backoff model, it didn't fare as well as the interpolated Kneser-Ney model on both Penn-tree bank (PTB) and Wikitext103 datasets.
+In this blog post, I'll introduce a new similarity-based bigram model with better performance.

 ## A Refined Model